XorTroll/uLaunch/Themes.md

 - `ui/UI.json` -> JSON file with UI settings

+   This JSON also allows setting custom X and Y positions for several UI elements (and if they are visible or not)

-   Sample UI JSON (with default values):
+   Sample UI JSON (with default values and some sample elements):

     ```json
     {